acheketa/SeqAlign/README.md

 This repository contains my solutions to three sequence alignment problems: pairwise, triple, and multiple sequence alignment.
 All three programs require the input sequences to be in the FASTA format and output the resulting alignment in the FASTA format.
+In all three algorithms, indel rates are converted to gap penalties by simply taking the log-10 of the specified indel rate.
+Also, I do not use affine gap penalties.
+The algorithms currently only use the BLOSUM62 matrix for (mis)match scores, but this may be expanded in the future.

 * **[pairSeqAlign](pairSeqAlign.py): Perform pairwise sequence alignment**
     * This is simply an implementation of the Needleman-Wunsch algorithm (exact solution)
     * Usage: ``pairSeqAlign.py [-h] [-i INPUT] [-o OUTPUT] [-p INDEL]``
         * If no input file is specified (via `-i`), the program reads from standard input
         * If no output file is specified (via `-o`), the program writes to standard output
-        * If no indel rate is specified, a default value of 0.1 is used
+        * If no indel rate is specified, a default value of 0.1 is used (which corresponds to a gap penalty of -1)
     * Run ``./pairSeqAlign.py -h`` or ``./pairSeqAlign.py --help`` for usage help

 * **[tripleSeqAlign](tripleSeqAlign.py): Perform triple sequence alignment**